alefrol638/scrnaseq.analysis/README.md

 ## Usage

-Please download the vignette from this repository under ./vignettes/Tutorial_scRNAseq_analysis.html
+Please download the vignette from this repository under ./vignettes/Tutorial_scRNAseq_analysis.html and open it with your internet browser of choice.